felix-hilden/tekore/readme.rst

 Welcome to the GitHub repository of Tekore!
-We provide a client for the Spotify Web API for Python, complete with all available endpoints, authentication and loads of additional features.
+We provide a client for the Spotify Web API for Python, complete with all available endpoints and authentication methods, async support and loads of additional features.
 Tekore allows you to interact with the API effortlessly.
 Here's five lines to get you full access and start playing your top songs.